 The Strong Start Index is unique in its sole reliance on administrative birth records.
 Unlike other indices, it has the ability to provide recent, specific, holistic, and asset-focused information about cohorts of children born in California.
 These data can develop a much more complete picture of our state’s children.
 And they can be easily (and efficiently) updated for each new cohort of children born.

 In addition, the index’s reliance on administrative birth records allows for validation through data linkage.
-Specifically, linking birth records to both child protection system and death records revealed a strong, graded relation with the predicted probability of child protection involvement and death before age 5.
-In other words, the more Strong Start assets a child was born with, the less likely they were to become involved with the child protection system or to die in early childhood.
+Specifically, linking birth records to both child protection system and death records reveal a strong, graded relationship with the predicted probability of child protection involvement and death before age 5.
+In other words, the more Strong Start assets with which a child is born, the less likely they are to become involved with the child protection system or to die in early childhood.
 For more information, please refer to the California Strong Start Index Documentation.

 This index standardizes and summarizes the conditions into which children are born.
 Comprising twelve indicators that are universally measured, the California Strong Start Index can be used to better, more holistically characterize children across (and within) California communities, providing a tool that can help First 5s and policy makers target resources where they are needed most.

 The Strong Start Index allows us to characterize the number of assets children have at birth, including how California communities have varying distributions of children at different asset levels.
 In addition, it facilitates the identification of communities in which children have fewer assets at birth and where additional services and supports may be important to promote equity, and characterizes how asset levels of children in different communities have changed over time, highlighting where disparities persist.

 It also can act as a standardized and cost-effective anchor for community needs assessments; guide a more strategic stewardship of public dollars, with increased accountability; and promote the adoption of a common language across communities, commissions, and other stakeholder groups for conceptualizing and discussing early childhood investments.